New Orleans Employment Lawyers

 Louisiana has not adopted a state minimum wage in its labor laws.
 Instead, workers in the state are entitled to the federal minimum wage which is currently $7.25 per hour for covered, “nonexempt” employees.
 Non-exempt employees are workers who have not specifically been hired as managerial employees who receive a set salary rather than hourly pay and so are exempt from overtime and other rules.

 The minimum wage for tipped workers is $2.13 per hour in direct compensation, as long as this amount plus tips equals at least the minimum wage, the employee keeps all tips, and the employee regularly receives more than $30 a month in tips.

-While Louisiana state law currently prohibits city and local governments from setting a minimum wage for private employers, a City of New Orleans has a living wage ordinance.
-It went into effect in 2016 and requires employers who do significant business with the city to pay covered employees a living wage and provide them with at least seven days of paid leave each year.
+While Louisiana state law currently prohibits city and local governments from setting a minimum wage for private employers, the City of New Orleans has a living wage ordinance that went into effect in 2016.
+The ordinance requires employers who do significant business with the city to pay covered employees a living wage and provide them with at least seven days of paid leave each year.